Xfers/docs/source/index.md

 # Xfers Connect

-Xfers connect is for accepting payment on behalf of others, and gaining access to their data.
+Xfers Connect is a set of APIs to gain access to your customers' Xfers account, or to create "ghost" Xfers accounts on their behalf.

 You might use Connect if you: